OpenBMB/AgentVerse/README.md

 # 📰 What's New
+- [2023/10/17] We're super excited to share our open-source AI community hugging face: [`AgentVerse`](https://huggingface.co/spaces/AgentVerse/agentVerse).
+You are able to try out the two simulation applications, NLP Classroom and Prisoner's Dilemma,with your code of the openai API key and the openai organization.
+Have fun!

 - [2023/10/5] Re-factor our codebase to enable the deployment of both simulation and task-solving framework!
 We have placed the code for Minecraft example in the paper at the [`minecraft`](https://github.com/OpenBMB/AgentVerse/tree/minecraft) branch.
 Our tool-using example will soon be updated to the `main` branch.
 Stay tuned!

 - [2023/8/22] We're excited to share our paper [AgentVerse: Facilitating Multi-Agent Collaboration and Exploring Emergent Behaviors in Agents](https://arxiv.org/abs/2308.10848) that  illistrate the task-solving framework